neelsoumya/teaching_intro_pytorch/README.md

 Run the scripts in order:

 ### 1. Tensors (`01_tensors.py`)
 Learn about PyTorch tensors - the building blocks of deep learning.
+Basics of tensor creation, manipulation, and operations.
 ```bash
 python 01_tensors.py
 ```